vsemionov/fleet/README.md

 #### Observations
 Most major airports have very low risk factors, as expected.
 However, in Europe, London Heathrow airport is a notable exception with relatively high risk.
-I am unaware if this is the case in reality, or is just an artifact of how I define and compute risk.
+This is an unexpected result, but the analysis whether this is the case in reality, or is just an artifact of how I define and compute risk, is deferred for future work.

 The results for the United States are similar.
 The largest airports seem very safe, but there are a few mid-size airports with significant risk factors, especially in the West part of the country.

-High risk factors correlate with small airports.
+High risk factors are typical for small airports.
 On one hand, this could be due to lack of modern automation for precision landings, like ILS.
 But, it could also be just because the typical flights in these areas follow less strict plans (if any).
 Think Cessnas, not Boeings and Airbuses.